 It sounds confusing, and it definitely will be the first few times you try it, but it gets easier.
 It’s also much easier to buy tickets at stations that are small and aren’t very crowded, so the map doesn’t have 128953847 differently coloured lines.
 Also, sometimes the map is only in Japanese.
 Don’t worry, you can either ask the information counter and they will gladly help you, or you can buy a ticket for the lowest price and just do a fare adjustment (covered in the next question) when you get to your destination.
 You can top up the difference then.

 Once you’ve figured out how much you have to pay, touch the box on the screen and follow the instructions (inserting your money).
 You can also select how many people you are buying for by clicking the buttons on the left side with the “people” icon.
-Ticket prices for children is lower, so you can adjust for that as well.
+Ticket prices for children are lower, so you can adjust for that as well.
 You can also buy each ticket separately.

 What if I pay for the wrong ticket price?